 - Section 11-1.
 Power to Create Local Improvement Districts.
 The Council shall have the power to create local improvement districts and to assess the cost of the construction, acquisition, or installation of local improvements of every character against property determined by the Council to be benefited within such districts, in the following manner: - (a) By order of the Council, subject to written protest by the owners of property estimated to bear a majority of the assessment burden under the method of apportioning assessments proposed by the Council; or - (b) By approval of a petition of the owners of property estimated to bear a majority of the assessment burden under the method of apportioning assessments proposed by the owners. - Section 11-2.
 Procedure.
 The Council may, by ordinances not inconsistent with this Charter, prescribe the method and manner of creating local improvement districts; acquiring, constructing, or installing the improvements; letting contracts therefor; assessing part or all of the cost thereof against the benefited property; providing for the right to protest and the scope and manner thereof; paying for or issuing special assessment securities for the costs and expenses of the organization of the district, the acquisition, construction, or installation of said improvements, and incidental costs and expenses; and all other things in relation to local improvement districts.
 The following requirements shall apply to the creation of any local improvement district: - (a) The creation of any local improvement district shall be by ordinance; and - (b) Prior to the adoption of any ordinance creating a local improvement district, the Council shall hold at least one (1) public hearing at which all interested parties may appear and be heard.
 Notice of any such public hearing shall be published at least once.
-In addition, such notice shall be mailed pursuant to procedures established by ordinance. - Section 11-3.
+In addition, such notice shall be mailed pursuant to procedures established by ordinance.

+Section 11-3.
 Surplus and Deficiency Fund.
-When all outstanding securities of a local improvements district have been paid and any monies remain to the credit of the district, the Council may transfer such monies to a special surplus and deficiency fund.
-The Council may prescribe by ordinance the manner in which the monies deposited in the surplus and deficiency fund may be applied. - Section 11-4.
+When all outstanding securities of a local improvement district have been paid and any monies remain to the credit of the district, the Council may transfer such monies to a special surplus and deficiency fund.
+The Council may prescribe by ordinance the manner in which the monies deposited in the surplus and deficiency fund may be applied, all in accordance with Colorado law.
+[This section amended by a vote of the people held 4-2-02]

+Section 11-4.
 Additional Commitment to Pay Improvement District Securities.
-The Council may, without any election, covenant in connection with the issuance of improvement district securities that, if at least three-fourths of the improvement district securities issued have been paid, and if for any reason the remaining assessments are not paid in time to pay the remaining securities of the district and the interest due thereon, the Town shall pay said securities and the interest due thereon when due and reimburse itself by collecting the unpaid assessments due the district. - Section 11-5.
-Improvement District Securities General Benefit. (a) In consideration of general benefits conferred on the Town at large from the construction, acquisition, or installation of improvements made in connection with a local improvement district, the Council may levy a general ad valorem property tax on all taxable property within the Town, at a rate not to exceed two (2) mills for any single district in any one year, to be disbursed among the following purposes with such priority as may be determined by the Council:
+The Council may, without any election, covenant in connection with the issuance of improvement district securities that, if at least three-fourths of the improvement district securities issued have been paid, and if for any reason the remaining assessments are not paid in time to pay the remaining securities of the district and the interest due thereon, the Town shall pay said securities and the interest due thereon when due and reimburse itself by collecting the unpaid assessments due the district.

+Section 11-5.
+Improvement District Securities.